Statistics 186

 Grading: Course grades will be based on a weighted average of homework

-but you have my permission to switch to SAT/UNSAT grading if you prefer.
-If you
+you have my permission to switch to SAT/UNSAT grading if you prefer.
+If you are

-are considering SAT/UNSAT you should discuss it with your advisor, and check whether
+considering SAT/UNSAT you should discuss it with your advisor, and check

-it would count for what you want it to count for.
-A grade of SAT corresponds to
+whether it would count for what you want it to count for.
+A grade of SAT

 help with various circumstances (expected or unexpected), your lowest three (3)